-Pathways to Senior Subjects Music

-Certificate III in Music Industry

-Throughout the course, students will be expected to either play an instrument and/or sing.
-Students will have an opportunity to develop these skills if their experience has been previously limited.
+Pathways to Music Senior Subjects Certificate III in Music Industry Throughout the course, students will be expected to either play an instrument and/or sing.
+Learning Students will have an opportunity to develop these skills if their experience has been previously experiences limited.
 Students will also explore the skills of composing & utilise software programs designed for this purpose.
 The higher order thinking skills of analysis, synthesis & evaluation will be taught and modeled in relation to musical repertoire.

-Composition: Blues Song and Popular Songwriting

-Musicology: Analysis & synthesis of repertoire by a compositional master & a contemporary artist.
+Assessment Composition: Blues Song and Popular Songwriting Musicology: Analysis & synthesis of repertoire by a compositional master & a contemporary artist.
 Performing: Various repertoire linked to styles & genres covered in course work.

-This subject is suited to students with a strong interest in all styles of music and who are willing to develop and improve their compositional & performance skills.
-It is recommended that students can play a musical instrument, although basic skills are taught using the instruments of keyboard, guitar & voice.

-Performance, Teaching, Songwriter, Sound Production, Music Therapist, Recording Engineer,

-Music Journalist, Concert Promoter, Music Director, Conductor

-Student supplied laptop and stationery; College supplied text and study materials.
+This subject is suited to students with a strong interest in all styles of music and who are willing to This subject develop and improve their compositional & performance skills.
+It is recommended that students caters to can play a musical instrument, although basic skills are taught using the instruments of keyboard, guitar & voice.
+Career Performance, Teaching, Songwriter, Sound Production, Music Therapist, Recording Engineer, Aspirations Music Journalist, Concert Promoter, Music Director, Conductor Resources Student supplied laptop and stationery; College supplied text and study materials. required Additional Course costs included in College levy structure.
+Course costs

+MEDIA